Skip to Content

 Getty Images

 With 46 home runs in 2021 and 34 home runs in 2022, Ohtani became the first Japanese MLB player to hit 30 or more home runs in consecutive seasons.
-His 127 career home runs rank second for Japanese-born players, trailing only longtime New York Yankees outfielder Hideki Matsui.
+His 225 career home runs rank first for Japanese-born players; he leapfrogged longtime New York Yankees outfielder Hideki Matsui in 2024.

 Getty Images